gabelton/SEI-Project-3/README.md

 ### Comments

 On the vinyls Show.js page we added a Bulma media object.
-We then attached an event listener to push the content to the vinyl's comment property via our commentCreate route before displaying it on the page.
+We then attached an event listener to push the content to the vinyl comment property via our commentCreate route before displaying it on the page.
 We also attached a commentDelete event listener to the cross icon.
 Inside this handler we wrote an 'if statement' to ensure that users could only delete their own comments and not those of other users.
 Finally we added a reload method, so that the new comments would display on the page after the user clicked.

 ![show](./PresentImages/Comments.jpg)

 ## User Register / login